camunda/camunda-docs-manual/content/reference/bpmn20/events/timer-events.md

 A timer boundary event acts as a stopwatch and as an alarm clock.
 When an execution arrives in the activity to which the boundary event is attached, a timer is started.
 When the timer fires (e.g. after a specified interval), the activity is interrupted and the sequence flow going out of the timer boundary event are followed.

 There is the difference between an interrupting and a non interrupting timer event.
 The interrupting event is the default.
-The non-interruptingevent leads to the original activity not being interrupted, the activity stays there.
+The non-interrupting event leads to the original activity not being interrupted, the activity stays there.
 Instead, an additional execution is created and sent over the outgoing transition of the event.
 In the XML representation, the cancelActivity attribute is set to false:

 ```xml
 <boundaryEvent id="escalationTimer" cancelActivity="false" />